Emergency Department Academic Associate Research Volunteer

 - Conduct follow-up phone calls and data entry

-Applications will be accepted February 1 – February 15th for both summer and the following academic year positions.
+Applications will be accepted February 1 – February 15th for the following academic year positions.
 Interviews will be conducted by invitation only in March.
 To apply, please complete the Academic Associate Research Volunteer application and submit electronically.

 The application will require you to provide contacts for 2 recommendations from non-family members who can discuss your suitability to volunteering in a hospital setting.
 The application system will automatically generate e-mail requests for these recommendations.
 The recommendations must be received by March 1st.
 If you would like to contact your to give them more time to complete the recommendation for you may send them to this page and they can download the recommendation form from the right column, complete the form and e-mail to email@example.com.Once you are approved to participate in the program, the Program Coordinator will contact you with instructions on volunteer processing.
 This will include your health clearance, ID badge, online research training, and orientation.
 All preparation for volunteering must be completed by May 1st to be eligible to participate in summer and/or the following academic year.